Anna Sokolina: Biography

-The International Archive of Women in Architecture at Virginia Tech holds a collection of her professional records, sixty publications, 29 artworks, dissertation thesis and 25 presentation boards, and correspondence with the IAWA founder Prof. Emerita Milka Bliznakov (Series VI, 39 large envelopes, multiple boxes), as well as over 25 collections of women architects that she solicited for the Archive.
-As an artist, she participated in nineteen exhibitions, five of them at the Metropolitan Museum of Art; her 104 artworks are housed in 23 public and private collections.
-She works on her book, The Utopia Code: Architecture of the GDR, on a chapter in a planned academic anthology and five encyclopedia entries, and edits the volume of the IAWA founder Milka Bliznakov, In Search for a Style: The Great Experiment in Architecture 1917–1932.
+As an artist, she participated in nineteen exhibitions, five of them at the Metropolitan Museum of Art in Employees Art Shows; her 105 artworks are housed in 23 public and private collections.
+She works on her book, The Utopia Code: Architecture of the GDR, on two chapters in planned academic anthologies, and edits the volume of the IAWA founder Milka Bliznakov, In Search for a Style: The Great Experiment in Architecture 1917–1932.